-Powers of Attorney Lawyer in Bingham Farms, Michigan
+Powers of Attorney Lawyer in Farmington Hills, Michigan

 There may be times when you need to make a decision or sign something, but you are unable to do so.
 You may not be in the necessary physical location, you may be unconscious, or you may be mentally incapable of handling your own affairs.